jackstapleton/rdb-autoscaling/whitepaper.md

 ## Auto Scaling

-Auto Scaling is the act of monitoring the load on a system and dynamically acquiring or shutting down resources in order to match this load.
+Auto Scaling is the act of monitoring the load on a system and dynamically acquiring or shutting down resources to match this load.
 Incorporating this technology into an application means we no longer need to provision one large computing resource whose capacity must meet the application's demand throughout its lifetime.
 Instead we can use clusters of smaller resources and scale them in and out to follow the demand curve.